sguha-work/wrapper-markdowns/php-wrapper.md

 ### What is FusionCharts PHP wrapper?

-FusionCharts Suite XT uses JavaScript to generate charts in a browser.
-Using our PHP server side wrapper you can create charts in your PHP website without writing any Javascript code.
+The FusionCharts PHP server-side wrapper lets you create charts in your PHP website without writing any JavaScript code.

 ### How does this wrapper work?
-Charts are generated in a browser with the help of JavaScript and the HTML code.
-Using this PHP wrapper you can generate the required JavaScript and HTML code as a string in the server.
-You can put the strings in a page to generate charts.
+Conventionally, FusionCharts Suite XT uses JavaScript and HTML to generate charts in the browser.
+The PHP wrapper lets you generate the required JavaScript and HTML code as a string on the server.
+This string is then used to render charts on a browser page.

 ### Version
 1.0